 Be sure to:

-- encourage adherence to good hygiene and respiratory etiquette (cough or sneeze into a folded elbow or tissue, dispose of the tissue and wash hands as soon as possible).
+Comply with and promote good hygiene and respiratory etiquette (cough or sneeze into a folded elbow or tissue, discard tissue, wash hands as soon as possible).

 Handling merchandise and money

 - Limit, but do not refuse, hand-to-hand exchanges (money, cheque, credit card, loyalty card, etc.).
 Prefer contactless payments by card or cell phone, ideally on fixed terminals that do not have to be handled.
 Customers should avoid touching terminal buttons and use a contactless payment instead.
 Terminals should be disinfected regularly.